Fieldwork & Research Experiences

 3) Self-recordings of parent-child interactions in a small number of families to gain a deeper understanding of intergenerational language socialization and identity negotiations.

-This project is supported by a Racial Equity Grant through the Spencer Foundation.
-Read more about grant here.
+This project is supported by the Spencer Foundation.

 The perils of relying on benevolent policy arbiters: Arizona’s return to 2000s-era English-only enforcement (Phase II: 2023-2024)

-Since May 2023, Arizona's newly-elected state superintendent, Tom Horne, has led efforts to reverse the 2019 policy reform (SB1014, 2019) that made 50-50 dual language bilingual education available to students identified as English Learners after twenty years (See Kaveh et al., 2022 and a previous collaborative project listed below).
-In preparation for the new academic year, Arizona public schools scrambled to collect parental waivers or remove ELs from dual language programs (Gonzalez, 2023).
-In collaboration with Dr. Katie Bernstein and doctoral students Lindsey Brown, Brandon Yuhas, and Sepide Pazhouhi, we revisited our previous project to understand how Arizona got here, AGAIN.
-We conducted a critical discourse analysis of official statements from Horne and the Arizona Department of Education to examine argumentation and legitimation strategies, as well as actors and beneficiaries (Bernstein et al., in preparation)
+In collaboration with Dr. Katie Bernstein and doctoral students Lindsey Brown, Brandon Yuhas, and Sepide Pazhouhi, we revisited our previous project to understand Arizona language policy changes between 2022-2025.
+We conducted a critical discourse analysis of official statements from Horne and the Arizona Department of Education to examine argumentation and legitimation strategies, as well as actors and beneficiaries/

 This work has led to the following publication and conference presentation: